William Terrell Lewis: Biography

 Three of his daughters married men who became some of Andrew Jackson's closest advisors: John Eaton, William Berkeley Lewis, and Alfred Balch.
 According to Mrs. M. S. Asher of Atlanta, interviewed in 1905, William Berkeley Lewis, no close relation, came to Nashville and married Lewis' youngest daughter, Margaret Lewis.
 The father objected to the marriage—his daughter was too young—but "objections on account of her youth were overruled by an elopement, the marriage taking place at the home of Col. James Jackson, the couple later going to the Hermitage till invited home."
 Another set of daughters married brothers, Dr. Thomas A. Claiborne and William C. C. Claiborne, governor of Mississippi Territory and later Louisiana.
-Lewis' only son, Micajah Green Lewis, who moved to New Orleans and became an aide to his brother-in-law Governor Clairborne, was killed there in a duel in 1805.
+Lewis' only son, Micajah Green Lewis, moved to New Orleans and became an aide to his brother-in-law Governor Clairborne.
+Lewis was killed in a duel in New Orleans in 1805.

 Lewis' son-in-law William B. Lewis wrote Andrew Jackson on February 8, 1813, that "Maj.
 William T Lewis died on thursday morning last about 4 O'clock."
 Jackson replied from his Natchez expedition, "I regret the death of Major Lewis—I fear his business is verry much unsettled—and that his family may be injured thereby—I shall be happy to hear from you often."
 The executors of Lewis' estate were Andrew Jackson, Thomas Crutcher, and Alfred Balch.
 His widow Mary Hipkins Lewis survived until 1824.
 The Fairfield plantation eventually came into the possession of his Maj.
 W. B. Lewis.